Meet the Speakers: BCEN Learn Live Destin

 Dave Repsher, RN, NREMT-P and Amanda Repsher, RN

-A Tragic Day, A New Life – The Repsher Story
+A Tragic Day, A New Life: The Repsher Story

 Dave and Amanda Repsher are critical care nurses and former paramedics from Colorado.
 Dave survived an air medical helicopter crash in 2015 with 90% full thickness burns, and now they share their story—including their perspective being on the other side as former care providers.

-Carol Tulley, MSN, RN, CEN, CPEN, TCRN
+Carol Tulley, DNP, RN, CEN, CPEN, TCRN

 When Two Worlds Collide: Ryan’s Story